dotnetfringe/2017.dotnetfringe.org/proposals/Intro-to-Ferop_Will-Smith.md

 Description
 -----------

 Ferop is a .NET library that allows inline C/C++ to compile and run on Windows/Linux/OSX.
 It is written entirely in F# and works not only in F# projects, but also C# and VB.
-The use cases for using such a library include using C/C++ libraries that do not contain any .NET bindings, typically libraries are could be useful for game development.
+The use cases for using such a library include using C/C++ libraries that do not contain any .NET bindings; these libraries typically could be useful for game development purposes.

 Speaker Bio
 -----------